Arabella Denny: Magdalen Asylum Leeson Street

 Her work with the Foundling Hospital brought her in contact with despairing young women forced to give up their children, homes, and families.
-In June 1767 she founded Magdalen Asylum for Protestant Girls in Leeson Street, which was a home for fallen women or penitent prostitutes, who would work in exchange for accommodation, clothing, food and religious instruction.
+In June 1767, she founded Magdalen Asylum for Protestant Girls in Leeson Street, a home for fallen women or penitent prostitutes who would work in exchange for accommodation, clothing, food, and religious instruction.
 The women would spend between 18 months and 2 years in the asylum and were only allowed to leave if they had a position to go to or they were permitted to return home It was the first institution of its kind in Ireland, and became a model for institutions throughout the country.
 The stated purpose was of delivering them "[...] from Shame, from Reproach, from Disease, from Want, from the base Society that ha[d] either drawn [them] into vice, or prevailed upon [them] to continue in it, to the utmost hazard of [their] eternal happiness".

 Due to the harsh living conditions and rigid rules imposed on the women who lived there, these institutions have often been criticized, ultimately comparing them to actual industrial laundries, where the workers' labor, being unpaid, generated lucrative profits for the institutions.
 In Ireland, these places were known as Magdalene Laundries.
 It has been estimated that approximately 30,000 women were housed during the 150-year history of these institutions.
 The last Magdalene House in Ireland was closed on September 25, 1996.
 To this day, there are no exact statistics on how many women were housed in total.

 In 2013, an inquiry led by Irish Senator Martin McAleese, officially known as the “Report of the Interdepartmental Committee to Establish the Facts of the Irish State’s Involvement with the Magdalene Homes,” found that the Irish government and the Irish police force “Garda” were responsible for sending young women to the Magdalene Homes and failing to protect their rights as workers.

-In 1773, she founded the Magdalene Chapel, which was an episcopal chapel, frequented by many of high society in Dublin.
+In 1773, she founded the Magdalene Chapel, an episcopal chapel frequented by many of high society in Dublin.
 Chaplains to the Magdalen Asylum included Rev. Dr. Joseph Henderson Singer FTCD (secretary of the Church Missionary Society, and Bishop of Meath), assistant Rev. J. Lowe.
 The writer Rev. Caesar Otway was an assistant chaplain.
 President was the Archbishop of Dublin, chaplain Rev. James Dunn, patrons included the Duchess of Gloucester.
 The Governance of the Magadalene Asylum, became the Leeson Street Trust, which was named in her honour the Lady Arabella Denny Trust, or Denny House, which is still a registered charity today.
 The Protestant Adoption Society which became PACT named its office Arabella House in her honour.

 Lady Denny also established an almshouse in Tralee.